scalalandio/chimney/docs/source/transformers/scoped-configuration.rst

         .transform
     // Target(100, None)

-In order to make it working without providing any own specific values, we must enable :ref:`method accessors<Using method accessors>` and :ref:`None as Option default value<Default values for \`\`Option\`\` fields>`.
+In order to make it working without providing any specific values, we must enable :ref:`method accessors<Using method accessors>` and :ref:`None as Option default value<Default values for \`\`Option\`\` fields>`.